Macrometacorp/docs/docs/vector-store/vector-best-practices.md

 For more information, refer to [Vector Size](../search-views/semantic-search/concepts/vector-size.md).

-## Batch Processing and Regular Updates

-Batch processing vector operations can significantly reduce overhead, improve performance, and ensure data relevance over time.
-Grouping inserts or updates into batches minimizes indexing time and enhances overall system responsiveness.
-Additionally, regular updates to vector representations are essential to account for data drift, ensuring that similarity searches stay relevant and accurate.

 ## Prioritize Important Vector Dimensions

 Not all dimensions in a vector contribute equally to similarity.
 Identify and prioritize dimensions that play a significant role in your application.
 For example, consider prioritizing color and texture dimensions for an image similarity search in an e-commerce application.